Writing (or Updating) Your Website with AI

 Do you want people to book a consult, email you, download a guide?
 Choose one “north star” action per page.

-Below are prompt templates you can drop into ChatGPT after you complete the clarity steps above.
-Use them as springboards only because you should edit these for your own purposes!
+Below are prompt templates you can drop into your preferred AI tool after completing the clarity steps above.
+Use them as springboards and always edit for your own voice and context.

 For Headlines & Homepages